fsharp/fslang-design/RFCs/FS-1072-without-anonymous-records.md

 // val subset: {| X: int; Y: string |}
 ```

 Excluding 1 label does not require specifying a semicolon.
-Excluding 2 more more labels does.
+Excluding 2 more labels does.

 ## Interaction with `with`